frequently asked questions

 The body corporate relies on levies to fund all of its operations.

 The body corporate levies are paid to the body corporate.
-All body corporate funds are kept in a separate bank account in the name of your body corporate.
-The funds are under the control of your body corporate committee members (who are also lot owners).
+All body corporate funds are kept in a separate bank account in the name of the body corporate.
+The funds are under the control of your body corporate committee members – who are also lot owners.

-There is a myth that the body corporate manager receives the levies, however that is not the case.
-Your body corporate manager (BCsystems) does the work on behalf of the committee to issue the invoices and assist with enquiries, but the body corporate levies do not get paid to BCsystems.
+It is a myth that the body corporate manager receives the levies.
+Your body corporate manager does the work on behalf of the committee to issue the invoices and assist with enquiries.
+The levies DO NOT get paid to them.

 Read More in our Guide to Body Corporate Budgets and Levies.